In accordance with the current health regulations a number of changes have been made to our services.

 – Communion will be administered in one kind (sharing of the Common Cup still suspended).
 Please follow the directions of the Sidesmen.

 – Worshippers are requested to limit their touch of unnecessary surfaces.

-– Orders of Service and other worship resources will be available for use and are to be taken home.
+– Orders of Service and other worship resources will be available for use.

 – Financial offerings will be via the Plate stationed at the back of church, not passed between each other.

 This is not a return to normal but the next step to returning to normal.
 Things look and feel slightly different but we will get used to it.
 It is a joy to welcome as many as are able to return to Public Worship but we acknowledge this will not be possible for everyone.
 We are making the church was safe as we can for you to return but if you are shielding please observe Government guidance.
 This is your Church and you will always be welcome here.

 Children are welcome at The Ascension.
 There is a designated children’s area with toys, books and activities.
 This is an unsupervised area at the back of the church.
 A baby-change station is located in the disabled toilet at the back of the church.

 Whilst children are most welcome at all services, our monthly Family Mass (held on the first Sunday of every month at 11am) provides a less formal style of worship and encourages children to actively participate in the liturgy.

 Worshippers and visitors with disabilities are welcome at The Ascension.
 Both entrances to the church are wheelchair / mobility scooter friendly, however, if you require further assistance, please speak to our sidesmen on arrival.
 There is an accessible toilet at the back of the church and wheelchair ramps are available for access into the garden.